SageNA/teamcity-chutzpah-meta-runner/README.md

 ### Added Meta-Runner to Build Configuration

 Once the plugin has unpacked you should see _Chutzpah Console_ as an option when you add a new build step in your build configuration.
-Test folders is the only manadatory field and each of the semicolon-separated values should match the -path parameter for the chutzpah console exe.
+Test folders is the only mandatory field and each of the semicolon-separated values should match the -path parameter for the chutzpah console exe.

 ![Set up build step](assets/teamcity-build-step.png)